t4sk/notes/python/zk_stark/memo.md

 ### Commit phase

+TODO: why check that polynomial is low degree?

 ```
 1. Evaluate polynomial f0(x) at w^0, w^1, ..., w^(N-1)
    where w is a root of unity and N is the domain size (use FFT for fast evaluation)